Where Does Shea Butter Come From?

 Karite nuts are harvested from these trees to make a wonderful and magical butter that has been providing its residents in Africa many benefits since the days of early Egypt!

 What are these benefits?
-You ask.
-Well let me be perfectly honest and explain that it is the best moisturizers I have ever used on my skin!
+Well let me tell you as a skin care professional Shea Butter is the best natural moisturizer you will ever use on your skin!
 That's right, it is second to none for the purpose of moisturizing.
 If you have damaged, dry, cracking, or rough skin, look no further than Shea Butter!

 The fatty butter is naturally solid at room temperature but melts in the heat, so basically you can take a little of the butter itself and use hand friction to prepare it to be applied to any area of your body.
 Common areas of application are your feet, hands, dry spots, or even your face and lips.
 Many people like to use multiple skin products with Shea added so that it treats and moisturizes their skin on a regular basis.